Workplace safety is important – you know that, we know that, everyone knows that.

 Of course, you can take this even further by installing site safety signs as well as mandatory signs.

-While there are laws mandating hazchem signs and emergency information panels for businesses that store and handle chemicals, there are none saying that you can only set up hazchem signs and EIPs.
+While there are laws mandating hazchem signs and emergency safety signs for businesses that store and handle chemicals, there are none saying that you can only set up hazchem signs and EIPs.

 5) It’s a legal requirement